-Medical marijuana is illegal in the UK, outside of one heavily-regulated medication for Multiple Sclerosis.
-After the Caldwell case reached this peak, there was public outcry, forcing the British government to announce it would take steps to address its ban on cannabis-based medicines.
+Medical cannabis is 100% illegal in the United Kingdom (UK), outside of one heavily-regulated medication for Multiple Sclerosis.
+After the Caldwell case reached this peak, there was a public outcry, forcing the British government to announce address the ban on medical cannabis.

 For Americans traveling with cannabis within the U.S. and internationally, it is still risky.
 Twenty nine states have medical cannabis laws.
-This means there are 21 other states that you are not allowed to legally use cannabis in spite of your prescription from a doctor, as it is legally prohibited under federal law.
-It is a Schedule 1 drug, just like heroin and “bath salts.”
+Meaning there are 21 other states that you are not allowed to legally use cannabis in spite of your prescription from a doctor, as it is legally prohibited under federal law.
+It is a Schedule 1 drug, just like cocaine and heroin.

-Some airports in states with legalized recreational cannabis do not have policies prohibiting cannabis on the premises, such as Logan International Airport in Boston and LAX in Los Angeles.
+Some airports in America with legalized recreational cannabis do not have policies prohibiting cannabis on the premises.
 Others, like Denver International Airport, differ; they forbid having cannabis on airport property.
 Once you reach security checkpoints, no matter, you’re considered in federal territory.

 The Transportation Security Administration (TSA) screening process is governed by federal–not state–law.
-As such, the TSA lists medical cannabis as prohibited.
-Some airports in states with legalized recreational cannabis offer amnesty boxes for travelers to leave their cannabis before going through security.
+Some airports in America with legalized recreational cannabis offer amnesty boxes for travelers to leave their cannabis before having to go through security.